Step 1

 B) Migrate your data

-A data migration project includes:
+A data migration project includes

 3. The backup

-7. Exception handling
+7. Exception exceptions

-C) Test and recipe
+C) Testing and receiving

 1. Write a recipe book

-Writing a recipe book will allow two things:
+The recipe book will do two things:

-The recipe book consists of a series of tests , organized by scenarios according to each type of user .
+The recipe book consists of a series of testsorganized by scenarios according to each type of user.

-2. Involve the teams
+2. Involving teams

-D) Train your employees
+D) Train your staff

-Changing your habits is never easy, which is why the training phase is essential to facilitate the adoption of this new tool by your teams.
+Changing habits is never easy, which is why the training phase is essential to facilitate the adoption of this new tool by your teams.

 • Benefits of investing in training

-1. Better handling of the ERP
+1. Better grip of ERP

-2. A saving of time
+2. Time-saving time

-3. A gain in efficiency and productivity
+3. Increased efficiency and productivity

-4. Better employee satisfaction
+4. Better satisfaction of your employees

-5. An improvement in profitability
+5. Improved profitability

-Cover the important points:
+Address the important points:

-• How the tool works
+• The operation of the tool

-• Presentation of new processes
+• The presentation of new processes

 • Expert support